-The trawl survey will be carried out during September and October, when longfin squid is most abundant in the region as indicated in the BIWF and NEFSC trawl survey data (Attachment A, Figures A2 and A3).
+The trawl survey will be carried out during summer, when longfin squid is most abundant in the region as indicated in the BIWF and NEFSC trawl survey data (Attachment A, Figures A2 and A3).
 Four survey tows (two in each depth stratum) will be conducted in both the Empire Wind Lease and the reference area, twice each month (16 tows total in each area in each sampling year).
 Two sampling events will occur each month to distribute sampling effort and target the peak seasonal biomass.
 Within a sampling event, the replicate tows within the Empire Wind Lease Area and the reference area will be completed within as few days as possible, given practical constraints imposed by weather or other factors (e.g., mechanical issues with vessel).
 Efforts will also be made to have consistent timing between surveys (e.g., two weeks), to the extent possible.

-The trawl survey will be conducted using a trawl net fitted with a TED designed by the NEFSC's PSB team (Milliken et al. 2020).
-The trawl net used will be typical of the local squid fishery with modifications to accommodate the TED and a bottom-oriented escape outlet.
-The codend will be fitted with a 2.5 cm (1 inch) knotless codend liner to sample squid and other marine taxa across a broad range of size and age classes.
+The trawl net used will be typical of the local squid fishery and utilize a codend fitted with a 2.5 cm (1 inch) knotless codend liner to sample squid and other marine taxa across a broad range of size and age classes.